warut92/warut92/README.md

 - 👋 Hi, I’m @warut92
-- 👀 I’m interested in
+- 👀 I’m interested in traditional music, Esperanto and programing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---